 As an educator, Samuel has been teaching piano, music theory, analysis, music history, performance, arranging, and jazz for over ten years.
 He is professional pianist (in both the classical and jazz fields) a composer, arranger, and music academic.
-Samuel is currently completing his PhD in Music history at the Sydney Conservatorium, on the life and Music of Maestro Tommy Tycho (you can read more here).
+Samuel has recently completed his PhD in Music history at the Sydney Conservatorium, on the life and Music of Maestro Tommy Tycho (you can read more here).

 Samuel studied piano with Stephanie McCallum and Dr. Christine Logan, and during this time developed both an expressive and analytical approach to learning music.
-In that sense, Samuel doesn’t just teach students to read music and then read notes, but he teaches them how the music work, how the piece functions and works as a piece of music beyond the notes, therefore giving the students a wholistic understanding of the music.
+In that sense, Samuel doesn’t just teach students to read music and notes, but he teaches them how the music works, how the piece functions beyond the notes, therefore giving the students a holistic understanding of the music.

 In piano lessons Samuel uses the Contemporary Piano Method which employs interval reading from the very first lesson.
 This takes the fuss out of learning note names and the students are better able to read shapes and patterns with an awareness of the keyboard geography, rather than learning isolated notes which often causes stress and confusion.
 Samuel has undertaken many professional development workshops with the author of the Contemporary Piano Method and worked as her music assistant for many years, giving him great insight into this effective learning method.